joshuagryphon/plastid/docs/source/examples/phasing.rst

 ..............................................................................

-The |phase_by_size| script automates the calculations described in :ref:`examples-phasing-manual`, calculating phasing seprately for :term:`read alignments` of each length.
+The |phase_by_size| script automates the calculations described in :ref:`examples-phasing-manual`, calculating phasing separately for :term:`read alignments` of each length.

 The command line below examines phasing in